-Sometimes, cyber criminals can find a smaller business who work with the larger organisation in some capacity and hack the smaller business to get an entry point to the larger organisation.
+Sometimes, cyber criminals can find a smaller business that works with the larger organisation in some capacity and hack the smaller business to get an entry point to the larger organisation.

 This is Supply Chain Security, where cyber criminals initially breach the target business's vendors instead of the target business, in order to get into the target business through the backdoor.
 This is often also referred to as a third party breach or a backdoor breach.

-Likewise, if you're a larger organisation, you don't want a breach to your vendors to cause a breach in your organisation.
+Likewise, if you're a larger organisation, you don't want a breach of your vendors to cause a breach in your organisation.